lifeinink/my-e-cv/markdown/web_scraper.md

         self.step = 1
         self.depthFirstSearch(self.location)
 ```
-2. Perform a depth first search on the location labels where at each step a depth first search on job labels was performed to enumerate the intersection between the two label categories in the correct order.
+2. Perform a depth-first search on the location labels.
+At each step, a depth-first search of job labels enumerated the intersecting cells between the two label categories in the correct order.
 ```python
                 #If tree is a job that means adding the cell
                 if tree.isJob():